-Good practices should allow for opportunities for stakeholders to cooperate in partnerships to enhance their efforts in combating land degradation and desertification
+Good practices should allow opportunities for interested parties to cooperate in partnerships to enhance their efforts in combating land degradation and desertification

-3.6 Scientifically based
+3.6 Scientifically basedpreferences

 3.6.1 First preference

 When making decisions on good practices to combat land degradation and desertification, preference should be given to knowledge based on natural science (physics, chemistry, biology) and social and economic sciences.
 Examples of applications of natural science include, but are not restricted to, remote sensing, physical and chemical properties of soils, water resources, and ecosystem characteristics (See A.2.1).